Thinking of applying for the 2023 Apprentice Company?

 Here is some information you will find helpful…

-Opportunities exist in the following disciplines: acting, directing, playwriting, and education.
+Opportunities exist in the following disciplines: acting, directing, playwriting, education, production and costuming.
 We are also open to specific tracks as dictated by the applicant and subject to the approval of the organization.
 We are searching for talented emerging artists.
 See below for details of each discipline.

 Applicants must be over 18 and have completed at least one year of college or have extensive theater experience in desired discipline.
 Unfortunately we can no longer accommodate high school students in any artistic disciplines.
 High school students interested in theater administration can apply through their high school internship program.

 Successful candidates will be self-motivated, dedicated, inquisitive, collaborative, enthusiastic, and capable of working in a fast-paced, challenging, multi-faceted environment.

 May 8- July 3, 2023.
 The position is unpaid.
 A travel stipend in the amount of $775 for the duration of the apprenticeship will be provided.
 Housing is not available.

 **must be available to start Monday, May 8, 2023.

 Apprentices function as an integral part of Shakespeare on the Sound, and will have the opportunity to work directly with the accomplished and professional artists creating the mainstage production.
 Shakespeare on the Sound is committed to equity, diversity, inclusion, and accessibility.
 We strongly encourage all interested to apply.

 All apprentices will collaborate to produce a 30-minute version of AS YOU LIKE IT to be performed at local libraries and schools, as well as prior to each performance of AS YOU LIKE IT during its run in Rowayton, CT.